-Wiltshire Police target offenders in bid to make nights out safer
+Wiltshire Police target offenders in bid to make nights out across the county safer

 Main article content

 We’re launching a new scheme in an effort to ensure people who go out at night in Wiltshire are kept safe

 Project Vigilant, first piloted by Thames Valley Police in Oxford, is aimed at targeting perpetrator behaviours, which are often displayed before a sexual offence takes place.